skylian/caffe-action/README.md

 Please see following instruction for accessing features above.
 More detailed documentation is on the way.

 - Video/optic flow data
+  - First use the [optical flow extraction tool](https://github.com/wanglimin/dense_flow) to convert videos to RGB images and opitcal flow images.
-  - A new data layer call "VideoDataLayer" has been added to support mutiple frame input
+  - A new data layer called "VideoDataLayer" has been added to support multi-frame input.
+See the UCF101 sample for how to use it.
 - Fixed corner cropping augmentation
   - Set `fix_crop` to `true` in `tranform_param` of network's protocol buffer definition.
 - "Multi-scale" cropping augmentation
   - Set `multi_scale` to `true` in `transform_param`
-  - Currently resizing the image to 100%, 87.5%, 75%, and 65% are randomly chosen.
+  - In `transform_param`, specify `scale_ratios` as a list of floats less than one, default is `[1, .875, .75, .65]`
+  - In `transform_param`, specify `max_distort` to an integer, which will limit the aspect ratio distortion, default to `1`
 - Training with multiple GPUs
   - Requires OpenMPI > 1.8.5 ([Why?](https://www.open-mpi.org/faq/?category=runcuda#mpi-apis-no-cuda)).
 Remember to compile your OpenMPI with option "--with-cuda"
   - Specify list of GPU IDs to be used for training, in the solver protocol buffer definition, like `device_id: [0,1,2,3]`